If I add remote developers, am I obliged to commit to a certain term?

 What does it cost and how am I billed?

 Prices are hourly, and are billed at the end of each month.
 You receive an itemized report.
 Rates range depending on the provider, region, and level of the developers you want on the team: mid-level, seniors, software architects or project managers.
 We can advise you on team composition.
-Rates are very attractive, since we focus on Eastern Europe.
+Rates are very attractive, since we focus on Eastern Europe and South America.
 We’re happy to give you specific rates upon contacting us.

 How good are the developers, really?